 Recipe Notes

-Note 1: Veggies need SPACE!
-The more space the vegetables have (and the less-crowded they are), the better they roast.
-When vegetables are overlapping on a sheet pan, they end up steaming instead of roasting which results in softer, soggier veggies.
-Additionally, if the veggies don’t have enough space, roast time is quite a bit longer than recipe indicates.
+Note 1: The more space the vegetables have, the better they roast.
+When vegetables overlap on a sheet pan, they steam instead of roast, which results in softer, soggier veggies.
+Also, if veggies don’t have enough space, roast time is quite a bit longer.

 Nutrition